textpattern/textpattern.github.io/tags/link-description.md

 <txp:link_description />
 ```

-The **link_description** tag is a __single__ tag which is used to return the text from the 'Description' field as defined within the "Links administration panel":../administration/links-panel.
+The **link_description** tag is a __single__ tag which is used to return the text from the 'Description' field as defined within the [Links administration panel](../administration/links-panel).
 This tag is used in a 'links' type form or inside a [linklist](linklist) container tag to display information about the current link.

 ## Attributes